DataDog/documentation/content/en/security_platform/cloud_siem/cloud_siem_investigator.md

 ## Overview

-When a security signal alerts on suspicious activity by a user or a resource, common questions asked as part of the investigation could include:
+When a security signal alerts on suspicious activity by a user or a resource, some commonly asked questions during the investigation include:

 - Is the user accessing other accounts?
 - What other actions did the user take around that specific time frame?